Jean de Paris (Boieldieu): Plot

 The Princess of Navarre travels to Paris to marry the Dauphin.
 Deep in the Pyrenees, an inn is chosen to host the princess and her entourage.
 Everything is ready and waiting for the guest (chorus "Do not fail, do your duty").
 Disguised under the name "Jean of Paris", the Dauphin travels to meet his bride at this very inn.

-Oliviero, Jean's servant, arrives and demands room and board for his master (terzet "Welcome Mr Innkeeper").
+Olivier, Jean's servant, arrives and demands room and board for his master (terzet "Welcome Mr Innkeeper").
 Then the princess's chief seneschal appears and announces her imminent arrival (aria "Because we will now have to be obeyed here in the house").
 But Jean de Paris, who has arrived together with the princess, insists on having certain privileges as the one who has arrived earlier (quartet: Jean de Paris, Chief Seneschal, Pedrigo, Lorezza "May a man dare such a thing?").
 The princess arrives at the inn (aria "What pleasure does travel grant").
 She is the only one who recognises her bridegroom in Jean and wants to counter his trickery with another.
 She therefore kindly accepts his invitation to a joint midday meal.